Watch Out for Calendar Event Phishing

 What to do if you suspect calendar phishing:

-• Don’t click links or open attachments in suspicious calendar events.
+• Do not click links or open attachments in suspicious calendar events.

-• Instead of deleting the message, report the event as spam.
-If you delete the invitation, it will send an update to the malicious sender, which confirms your account is real and could cause you to receive more spam.
+• Do not delete the event from your calendar!
+Instead, report the event as spam.
+If you delete the invitation, it will send an update to the malicious sender, confirming that your account is real and potentially leading to more spam.

 Related Content